svenschaefer/diff-journal/README.md

 # diff-journal

-A lightweight Node.js library for append-only, diff-based journaling of file changes with deterministic replay and rollback.
+A lightweight Node.js library for **append-only, diff-based journaling** of file changes with **deterministic replay**, **rollback**, and **auditability**.

+---

 ## Motivation

 When file changes are produced automatically (e.g. by tools, pipelines, or AI systems), traditional version control alone is often not sufficient:

 - changes should be **logged automatically**
 - every modification must be **auditable**
 - any previous state must be **reconstructable**
 - rollback must be **deterministic**, not heuristic

 `diff-journal` addresses this by introducing a **diff-based, append-only change journal per file**, without replacing native filesystem operations or Git.

 ---